• Skip to primary navigation

 Employee Benefits Law Group

-Home > Resources > Retirement Plans > SIMPLE 401(k) Versus A Safe Harbor 401(k): The Pros And Cons For Your Small Business
+Home > Resources > Retirement Plans > SIMPLE 401(k) Versus a Safe Harbor 401(k): The Pros and Cons for Your Small Business

-SIMPLE 401(k) Versus A Safe Harbor 401(k): The Pros And Cons For Your Small Business
+SIMPLE 401(k) Versus a Safe Harbor 401(k): The Pros and Cons for Your Small Business

-June 29, 2015 by Ken Ruthenberg
+August 1, 2024 by Ken Ruthenberg

-• SIMPLE 401(k) plans are available only to employers with 100 or fewer employees who received at least $5,000 in compensation for the preceding year and that do not maintain another employer-sponsored retirement plan.
-If an employer adopts a SIMPLE 401(k) plan when it is small and then grows into being a large employer, the rules give the employer a 2-year transition period during which the employer will still be treated as eligible to have the plan.
+A SIMPLE 401(k) plan, or “Savings Incentive Match Plan for Employees,” is a type of retirement plan designed for small businesses with 100 or fewer employees who earned $5,000 or more in compensation the preceding year and that do not maintain another employer-sponsored retirement plan.
+With a SIMPLE 401(k), the employer makes either (i) a nonelective contribution to the plan equal to 2% of compensation for each employee who was eligible to defer under the plan or (ii) a matching contribution equal to 100% of each employee’s deferrals up to 3% of compensation.
+If an employer adopts a SIMPLE 401(k) plan when it is a small business and then grows into a larger employer, the rules give the employer a two-year transition period during which the employer will still be treated as eligible to have the plan.

-• Employee elective deferrals are limited to $13, 000 per year for 2019, which is significantly less than the limit on deferrals under a safe harbor 401(k) plan, which is $19,000 for 2019.
-Please note that these deferral amounts can and do change annually.
+• Employee elective deferrals in a SIMPLE 401(k) are limited to $16,000 per year for 2024.
+This is significantly less than the $23,000 for 2024 limit on deferrals under a safe harbor 401(k) plan.
+The deferral amounts can and do change annually.

-• Employee age 50 catch-up deferrals in a SIMPLE 401(k) plan are limited to $3,000 for 2019, which is significantly less than the limit on age 50 catch-up deferrals under a safe harbor 401(k) plan in 2019, which $6,000.
-Again, please note that these deferral amounts can and do change annually.
+• Employee age 50 catch-up deferrals in a SIMPLE 401(k) plan are limited to $3,500 for 2024, significantly less than the limit on age 50 catch-up deferrals under a safe harbor 401(k) plan, which is $7,500 in 2024.
+Again, these deferral amounts can and do change annually.

 Filed Under: Retirement Plans Tagged With: Blog